 Nicolas Baudin Program: Internships in France initiative [fr]

-Launched as a pilot program in 2017, the Nicolas Baudin Internships in France initiative offers students from participating Australian universities the opportunity to undertake a research internship at a French host university in collaboration with an industry partner.
+The Nicolas Baudin Internships in France initiative offers students from participating Australian universities the opportunity to undertake a research internship at a French host university in collaboration with an industry partner.

 Increase student mobility from Australia to France

 Contribute to the attractiveness and promotion of the French higher education and research systems

 Strengthen student mobility within French-Australian scientific collaborations; initiate longer-term collaborations (cotutelle theses, CIFRE theses) through student stays